-G. CAPITAL ASSETS
+F. CAPITAL ASSETS

-Capital assets, which include land, construction in progress, intangible and infrastructure assets, improvements other than buildings, buildings, furniture and equipment, and building improvements, are reported in the applicable governmental columns in the government-wide financial statements.
+Capital assets, which include land, construction in progress, intangible and infrastructure assets, improvements other than buildings, buildings and building improvements, and furniture and equipment are reported in the applicable governmental columns in the government-wide financial statements.
 Capital assets are defined by the Town as assets with an initial, individual cost of more than \$1,000 and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at estimated fair market value on the date of donation.
+Donated capital assets are recorded at estimated fair value on the date of donation.